-We’re driving down a road in Libya's capital, Tripoli—a road that’s recently picked up a reputation for carjacking and mindless violence.
-Majdi’s eyes are twitching from side to side, and he’s gripping the steering wheel like he’s about to rip it off and use it to beat someone to death.
+We’re driving down airport road in Tripoli – a road that’s recently picked up a reputation for carjacking and mindless violence.
+Majdi’s eyes are twitching from side to side and he’s gripping the steering wheel like he’s about to rip it off and use it to beat someone to death.

 Majdi is a normal young Libyan man.
-He likes cars, video games, and watching soccer.
+He likes cars, video games and watching football.
 And, like many other Libyans, he wants to see Saif Gaddafi killed in public.

 A gun stall at a market on Al Rashid Street, Tripoli

 Images of the former dictator’s son flanked by two masked guards flickered across Libyan TV screens during a rare court appearance last week, sparking protests and loud arguments in coffee houses.
 Crowds congregated in Tripoli, chanting and calling for the public execution of Saif, along with other officials from the Gaddafi regime.
 Some called for him to be killed with no trial, while others wanted to see him buried with no coffin.

 When I ask Majdi if he’s serious about wanting to see public executions, he says, "There is only one thing these people understand."
 And he’s right on one level – Libyans do have a good understanding of public executions.
 Under Gaddafi, executions were like sitcoms.
 They took place in sports stadiums and school halls and were beamed directly to people’s front rooms with live studio audiences who'd been bussed in from around the country.